 Click through the menu at left for more information about individual program offerings leading to certification.
 In general, all candidates for certification must meet each of the following guidelines:

-- Complete an approved sequence of certification coursework, which includes: Education 199 (formerly Education 209), Education 201, Education 299, Education 340, a content-area methods course (Education 306, Education 331, or Education 350), and a two-course sequence completed during the Student Teaching semester: Education 405 and Education 476.
+- Coursework.
+Complete an approved sequence of certification coursework, complemented by an approved major in a content area.
+Coursework in education includes: Education 199, Education 201 (completed before the end of the sophomore year); Education 299, Education 340, and a content-area methods course (Education 306, Education 310, Education 331, or Education 350), typically completed in the junior year; and a two-course sequence completed during the Student Teaching semester: Education 405 and Education 476.
+Additional coursework in writing, literature, and mathematics is also required for certification in all areas.

-Students who complete a certification program are currently not eligible to also earn a minor, though the minor in Educational Studies is an option for students who would like to explore a career in teaching or in education after leaving Gettysburg without earning a certificate here.
-Students who would like to be certified in a field that is not offered here (such as elementary or middle school education, school counseling, or administration) might also find that the Educational Studies minor can be a bridge between their studies at Gettysburg and graduate work.
+Students who complete a certification program are currently not eligible to also earn a minor in Education or Educational Studies, though it is certainly possible to earn a minor in another field such as Civil War Era Studies, to offer one example.
+Students who would like to be certified in a field that is not offered at the College (such as elementary or middle school education, school counseling, or administration) might find that the Educational Studies minor can be a bridge between their studies at Gettysburg and graduate work and may consider choosing the minor track instead of certification.
 These students are encouraged to consider pursuing certification in graduate school or through alternative routes into teaching, which may include teaching fellowship opportunities and teaching in independent schools.

 You've Got Questions?
 We've Got Answers!